The nuclear dimension of $C^*$-algebras associated to topological flows and orientable line foliations: Preliminaries

 \end{enumerate} \end{enumerate} \end{defn}

-Note that most of the technicality in this definition is due to our need to deal with the non-Hausdorffness of certain groupoids coming from holonomies of line foliations.
-If a locally compact groupoid is indeed Hausdorff, then the existence of a Haar system is known to be a consequence of the first three axioms, Nevertheless, the uniqueness may still fail (a counterexample is given by the pair groupoid construction below); hence we always fix a left Haar measure as part of the data of a locally compact groupoid.
+Note that most of the technicality in this definition is due to our need to deal with the non-Hausdorffness of certain groupoids arising from holonomies of line foliations.
+If a locally compact locally Hausdorff groupoid is indeed Hausdorff, then the existence of a Haar system is known to be a consequence of the first three axioms; nevertheless, uniqueness may still fail (a counterexample is given by the pair groupoid construction below); hence we always fix a left Haar measure as part of the data of a locally compact locally Hausdorff groupoid.